jsofra/bin-packing/doc/blog.md

 <ul><li>15 mins</li></ul>
 </ul>

-This shows a significant improvement using maximal partitioning bin on the Gutenberg data set and an even greater improvement using the bin packing method.
-The bin packing method is also has the most predictable run time (it was always 15 mins), where as the other fluctuated due to the unpredictability of the scheduling of the tasks of different sizes.
+Using maximal partitioning on the Gutenberg data set shows a significant improvement and an even greater improvement when using the bin packing method.
+The bin packing method also has the most predictable run time.
+It was always 15 mins where as the other methods fluctuated due to the unpredictable schedule of the different sized tasks.
 If we look at the Spark UI for a bin packed run we can see just how evenly the tasks were distributed:

 <iframe src="bin_packed.html" height="500" width="100%" style="overflow-x:hidden; overflow-y:scroll;"></iframe>

 ## Conclusions

 Data skew in a distributed computation has the potential to cause massive inefficiencies.
 It is really important to consider how your data is partitioned across the cluster.
-You should aim to avoid shuffling of data around nodes in the cluster but under circumstances where you are suffering data skew it may be more efficient to repartition your data, prior to performing you computation, to allow it to more evenly distributed across the cluster and to gain more parallelism.
+You should aim to avoid shuffling data around nodes in the cluster.
+Under circumstances where you are suffering data skew it may be more efficient to repartition your data prior to performing you computation in order to more evenly distribute across the cluster and gain more parallelism.

-In limited resource environments bin packing can beat out simple partitioning and is quite straight forward to implement.
-Bin packing can also help save on the the amount of resources needed to run your computation, more optimally making use of the capacity of you cluster, therefore allowing you to use a smaller cluster.
-Bin packing may also make the run time of a computation a little more predictable, Spark with not predictable schedule the same set of tasks to unevenly sized task tend to cause more variance in the over all run time.
+Bin packing can beat out simple partitioning in limited resource environments and is quite straight forward to implement.
+It may enable you to optimised the capacity of you cluster and allow you to use a smaller cluster.
+Bin packing may also make the computation's run time more predictable.
+Without bin packing Spark will unpredictably schedule tasks regardless of their size causing more variance in the overall run time.